 THE SALT RUB OR SALT GLOW

-By Dr. Lawrence Wilson
+by Dr. Lawrence Wilson

-© January 2018, LD Wilson Consultants, Inc.
+© December 2021, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.